Last updated on October 31st, 2018

 Third Question – Submitted By Nicolas H.

 What style do you prefer?
 Box style or Pen style?

 I prefer an e-pipe, but alas, it will be several months before my preferred brand, DirectVapor offers their new line of traditional e-pipes to customers.
 I do however, have a fine collection of Pen style vaporizers.

-I like Halo’s Triton Tank System which comes in fabulous colors and produces excellent vapor, and I'm becoming addicted (a bad choice of words) to JUUL for it's lightweight portability and nicotine salts e-liquid pod.
+I like Halo’s Triton Tank System which comes in fabulous colors and produces excellent vapor, and I'm becoming addicted (a bad choice of words).

 Fourth Question – Submitted by Jim V.